 2) The TEEB (The Economics of Ecosystems and Biodiversity) approach to mainstreaming biodiversity and environmental values into decision-making.

 3) TEEB applications for business and current TEEB for Business related initiatives.

-Admission to a College of Business graduate program or instructor approval.
+Admission to a College of Business graduate program.

 Textbooks and Materials

 TEEB.
 2012.
 Bishop, J,ed.
 The Economics of Ecosystems and Biodiversity for Business and Enterprise.
 Routledge Publishers.
 213 pages. (free download available)